Electronic Code Book

 If you feel confident, you can try to do this exercise without following the course, then you can come back to the course to read some details and tips.
 If you want to do it by yourself, you can follow the following steps:

-• create 2 users with similar names: test1 and test2 and the same password password, then look at the cookie sent back by the application.
+• Create 2 users with similar usernames: test1 and test2 and the same password password, then look at the cookie sent back by the application.

-• try to create a user with a username and password that will allow you to be logged in as admin by removing encrypted data.
+• Try to create a user with a username and a password that will allow you to be logged in as admin by removing the encrypted data.

 ECB